Jeff-Rivett-Consulting/mars/README.md

+This JRC fork of Mars is for the purposes of experimentation.
+The goal is to produce a variant of Mars that is more suitable for use as a participatory social reasoning tool. -- JR

 # MARS - open source Audience Response System

 MARS is a client-server Audience Response System dedicated to e.g. teachers, moderators to support their courses to evaluate knowledge, assess opinions or illustrate concepts, or just for fun!